gplssm/slides_5_years_of_oemof_at_oemof_dev_meeting_2019/slides.md

 \center
 \includegraphics[page=1,width=\paperwidth]{fig/Slide_15.pdf}

-# Wir fuhren mit _pahesmf_ nach Flensburg und kamen zurück mit
+# We drove to Flensburg with _pahesmf_  and returned with

 \center
 ![](fig/oemof_phonetic_cropped.jpg){ width=75% }